 Fortunately, NFP methods aren’t the only tracking options available for hopeful mothers-to-be.
-In fact there are a number of for-purchase and over the counter fertility tracking tools that can also help optimize your chances of getting pregnant sooner.
-These tools can help women who aren’t 100% comfortable using a NFP method, as well as women who want to enhance the methods they’re already using.
-If you’re one of these women, and you’re looking for a little help in your natural conception efforts, consider adding one of these tools to your baby-making arsenal.
+In fact, there are a number of for-purchase and over the counter fertility tracking tools that can also help optimize your chances of getting pregnant.
+If you’re one of these women, and you’re looking for a little help in your natural conception efforts, consider adding one of these ovulation tracking tools to your baby-making arsenal.

 1) Ovulation Predictor Kits